 The most frequent type of natural disasters occurring in the area is avalanches usually followed by wind and snow storms.
-Over and above many other incidents and events occurred but went on, unreported; therefore, it is hard to estimate the actual magnitude and the damage caused infrastructure and social systems.
+There have been a number of unreported disasters particularly in the form of GLOFs in GB some of which were even of higher scale and intensity than the reported events of disaster.
+It is therefore, always hard to estimate the actual magnitude and the damage caused to infrastructure and social systems.
 An inventory of all the major climate triggered hydrometerological disasters in GB needs to be maintained that shall also serve the purpose of monitoring and formulating the risk assessments for future development.